-Throughout its 45-year history, the SREB-State Data Exchange has recognized the importance of reporting statistical comparisons by institutional category - unlike many other interstate statistical reports, even today.
+Throughout its 48-year history, the SREB State Data Exchange has recognized the importance of reporting comparative data by institutional category.
 States have very different mixes of types of institutions, and statewide aggregate comparisons always should be interpreted cautiously.

-Designed to be used for interstate statistical comparisons, the SREB system for grouping postsecondary education institutions is based on several factors used to determine their resource requirements.
-Institutions are classified based on size (both full-time-equivalent enrollment and number of degrees awarded), role (types of degrees), breadth of program offerings (number of program areas in which degrees are granted) and comprehensiveness (distribution of degrees across program areas).
-The SREB classifications do not take into account other factors relevant to determining resource requirements, such as cost differences among programs or externally funded research.
+Designed to be used for interstate comparisons, the SREB method of grouping postsecondary education institutions is based on several factors used to determine their resource requirements.
+Institutions are placed into categories based on size (both full-time-equivalent enrollment and number of degrees awarded), role (types of degrees and certificates awarded), breadth of program offerings (number of program areas in which degrees are granted) and comprehensiveness (distribution of degrees across program areas).
+The SREB categories do not take into account other factors relevant to determining resource requirements, such as cost differences among programs or externally funded research.

-The SREB-State Data Exchange recognizes that other ways of grouping may serve different purposes.
-For example, in funding formulas for colleges and universities states take additional characteristics into account in forming comparisons groups.
-The SREB-State Data Exchange assists states in analyzing alternate groups by making the by-college data from the Data Exchange survey available through an online data library.
-SREB publications show results using the categories listed on the following pages.
+The SREB State Data Exchange recognizes that other ways of grouping institutions may serve different purposes.
+For example, in funding formulas for colleges and universities, states take additional characteristics into account in forming comparison groups.
+Some states use SREB State Data Exchange data available on our website to create these comparison groups or sectors.
+SREB data files and publications show results using the categories listed on the following pages.